-Pinot Noir plays a crucial part in shaping the styles and characteristics for the most of them, but there are also a few examples where Pinot Meunier plays the leading role.
+The cool English climate enables producers to make fashionable pinks of crisp acidity and fresh red berry fruits.
+Pinot Noir plays a crucial part in shaping the styles and characteristics for most of them, but there are also a handful of examples where Pinot Meunier plays the leading role.

 English wine: the facts*